marinoffDev/SteamGifts-Automated/README.md

 - [📄 License](#-license)
 ---

 ## 🔍 Overview
-The SteamGifts Automated Chrome extension simplifies tracking and joining game giveaways on SteamGifts.
+The SteamGifts Automated Chrome extension simplifies tracking and joining game giveaways on the [SteamGifts website](https://www.steamgifts.com).
 Add games to your list, and with one click, the extension automatically enters you into eligible giveaways.

 ## 🤔 How to Use the SteamGifts Automated Extension
 1. Open https://www.steamgifts.com and ensure you're logged into your Steam account.